Royal Mint accused of discrimination after employee tries to rescind resignation

 ‘Earn more money as a consultant’

-Mrs Bradley claimed Mrs Jessopp knew about issues she had with her mental and physical health and had struggled following two bereavements and other serious family health issues.
+Mrs Bradley claimed Mrs Jessopp knew about issues she had with her mental and physical health and that she had struggled following two bereavements and other serious family health issues.

 Before her resignation Mrs Bradley had twice offered to leave due to poor mental health but instead took two weeks’ sick leave.